blueturtleai/gimp-stable-diffusion/README.md

 # gimp-stable-diffusion

-This repository includes a GIMP plugin for communication with a stablediffusion server and a Google colab notebook for running the server.
+This repository includes a GIMP plugin for communication with a stable-diffusion server and a Google colab notebook for running the server.

 ## Overview

 The server exposes a REST API, which is used by the GIMP plugin to communicate with the server.
-Currently the plugin offers the possibility to use img2img. img2img means, that you create an image in GIMP, which is then used as the base for the image creation in stablediffusion.
+Currently the plugin offers the possibility to use img2img. img2img means, that you create an image in GIMP, which is then used as the base for the image creation in stable-diffusion.

 ## Installation
 ### GIMP